jacobbednarz/go-csp-collector/README.md

 it to STDOUT via Go's logger.

 A neat little feature of this tool is that it automatically ignores unactionable reports.
-Check out the [full list][1] if you're interested.
+Check out the [default list][1] if you're interested.

 ### Installation